rpociopa/SalaryData/README.md

-# Traffic
+Salary
-Traffic accident data
+Using linear regression on salary data